Trooper Douglas M. 'Doug' Bailey

 1943

-June 16th, went on pass to Oujda, rented a bike, and bought some canned fruit, rumours of German Para-troops in the vicinity.
+June 16th, went on pass to Oujda, rented a bike, and bought some canned fruit, rumors of German Para-troops in the vicinity.

 June 16th, made night jump shortly after midnight near Oujda, in French Morocco.
 A guy would not Jump.
 (He was later shipped out of the Battalion).
 I made a good landing but had hard time finding 4th gun section.
 Some of the bundles landed in wheat field, but 4th section was first to get to the assembly point.
 First section did not Jump because door load got stuck in the door.